Pavith19/HackerRank-SQL-Challenges-Solutions/README.md

 | 2 | [Draw the Triangle 1](https://www.hackerrank.com/challenges/draw-the-triangle-1/problem) | [SQL](Alternative%20Queries/Draw%20the%20Triangle%201.sql) |
 | 3 | [Print Prime Numbers](https://www.hackerrank.com/challenges/print-prime-numbers/problem) | [SQL](Alternative%20Queries/Print%20Prime%20Numbers.sql) |

+## Disclaimer

+These solutions are my own work and were created for educational purposes on HackerRank.
+They may not be the most optimal solutions, but they passed HackerRank’s test cases.

 ## License